 Working Principle of Thermostat

 Bi-metallic thermostats are indeed based on the principle of thermal expansion.
 Two metals with two different coefficients of thermal expansion are bonded together; upon heating, one side expands more than the other, causing the end to deflect.
-This deflection dries the indicating device connected to its end.
+This deflection drives the indicating device connected to its end.

 The above principle is explained in the application of bimetallic thermometers below.